Private API

 - Quaternion kinematics for the wing's orientation.

-- Euler's rotation equations for the angular acceleration, including gyroscopic effects.
+- Euler's rotation equations for the angular acceleration.

 - Newton's second law for the translational motion of the wing's center of mass.